hdzajac/qualitative-canvas/README.md

   - Connect via a subtle handle: Code → Theme, Theme → Insight.
 Valid targets highlight on hover while connecting.
 Click an edge to remove a connection.
   - Side panel lists: Themes show their codes (+ document names); Insights show their themes and underlying codes (+ document names).
   - Per-card text size control; quick width presets when a single card is selected.
+  - Modular canvas UI: toolbars and popups are split into components for clarity.
 - API-backed persistence for positions, sizes, styles, titles, and relationships.

 ## Quick start (Docker)